-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
-The review of local laws (especially when they are standard) has been identified as a burden for the sector.
-Inconsistency between local laws is frustrating for residents and business stakeholders.
-It is proposed that local laws would only need to be reviewed by the local government every 15 years.
-Local laws not reviewed in the timeframe would lapse, meaning that old laws will be automatically removed and no longer applicable.
-Local governments adopting Model Local Laws will have reduced advertising requirements.
-No objection although current timeframe is not onerous.
-2.5 Simplifying Approvals for Small Business and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities.
-Proposed reforms would introduce greater consistency for approvals for: alfresco and outdoor dining minor small business signage rules running community events.
-No objection.
-2.6 Standardised Meeting Procedures, Includi ing Public Question Time Local governments currently prepare individual standing order local laws.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS take advantage of the model template as much as possible.
+2.5 Simplifying Approvals for Small Business and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities. approvals for: alfresco and outdoor dining minor small business signage rules running community events.
+Supported.
+2.6 Standardised Meeting Procedures, Includ ing Public Question Time Local governments currently prepare individual standing order local laws.
 The Local Government Act 1995 and regulations require local governments to allocate time at meetings for questions from the public.
 Inconsistency among the meeting procedures between local governments is a common source of complaints.
 To provide greater clarity for ratepayers and applicants for decisions made by council, it is proposed that the meeting procedures and standing orders for all local government meetings, including for public question time, are standardised across the State.
 Regulations would introduce standard requirements for public question time, and the procedures for meetings generally.
 Members of the public across all local governments would have the same opportunities to address council and ask questions.
-No objection.
+Supported.
+As long as the regulations don't increase administrative burden and cause inefficiencies especially for resource poor smaller LGs.
+Consideration: Can the concept of online meetings be introduced outside of Health requirements, and can the standard procedure allow for this?

 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.7 Regional Subsidiaries Initiatives by multiple local governments may be managed through formal Regional Councils, or through less formal "organisations of councils", such as NEWROC and WESROC.
 These initiatives typically have to be managed by a lead local government.
 In 2016-17, provisions were introduced to allow for the formation of Regional Subsidiaries.
 Regional Subsidiaries can be formed in line with the Local Government (Regional Subsidiaries) Regulations 2017.
-So far, no Regional Subsidiary has been formed.
-Work is continuing to consider how Regional Subsidiaries can be best established to: Enable Regional Subsidiaries to provide a clear and defined public benefit for people within member local governments Provide for flexibility and innovation while ensuring appropriate transparency and accountability of ratepayer funds Where appropriate, facilitate financing of initiatives by Regional Subsidiaries within a reasonable and defined limit of risk Ensure all employees of a Regional Subsidiary have the same employment conditions as those directly employed by member local governments.
-No objection.
+So far, no Regional Subsidiary has been formed. can be best established to: Enable Regional Subsidiaries to provide a clear and defined public benefit for people within member local governments Provide for flexibility and innovation while ensuring appropriate transparency and accountability of ratepayer funds Where appropriate, facilitate financing of initiatives by Regional Subsidiaries within a reasonable and defined Generally supported.
+As long as the reforms make the process simpler to undertake but does not mandate.
+Consideration: This type of initiative is also likely to be a precursor to amalgamations.